 We’re looking forward to beginning our 2021-2022 school year in mid-August.
+Choosing kindergarten curriculum has been fun, since it’s the first year of “official school.”
 This year I’ll have a kindergartener, a preschooler, and a 1 year old.
 Yes, it is a party at my house!

 My oldest is a 5 year old boy who loves being active, looking at picture books, and building forts.

 We’re using Saxon 1 this year.
 He completed Saxon K last year during his pre-K year.
 Some people jump directly to Saxon 1 and skip Saxon K altogether, and you could definitely do that if you wanted.
 I wanted to be sure that I was giving him a solid foundation.
 Saxon 1 requires much more writing compared to Saxon K.